facebook/litho/README.md

 * **View flattening:** Litho uses [Yoga](https://facebook.github.io/yoga/) for layout and automatically reduces the number of ViewGroups that your UI contains.
 * **Fine-grained recycling:** Any component such as a text or image can be recycled and reused anywhere in the UI.

-To get started, check out these links:
+To get started, check out the links below:

 * [Learn how to use Litho in your project.](http://fblitho.com/docs/getting-started)
 * [Get started with our tutorial.](http://fblitho.com/docs/tutorial)